It's all about the wood.

 My goal is to build these types of instruments.
 I want each one to be "the one" for my clients.
 I'm drawing from my 4 decades of guitar playing to build what I think are wooden gems.
 Each one is unique.
 Perfectly imperfect.
 Tonally inspiring.
 Built to last for a lifetime and then some.

-I have many sets of above average Brazilian rosewood for building some specail guitars and ukuleles.
+I have many sets of Brazilian rosewood for building some special guitars and ukuleles.
 I will be posting pics of available sets soon.
 Below are three completed guitars with Braz back and sides.

 Please feel free to contact me for any reason.
 More guitars & ukes are on the way.